k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 * ENDPOINT_TEMPLATE - its default value is https://{key_vault_name}.vault.azure.net, where Fabric uses it according to the key vault name.

+**Authentication -**

-**Authentication**, Fabric supports one of the following authentication methods for Azure Key Vault and accordingly you shall set their properties:
+Fabric supports one of the following authentication methods for Azure Key Vault and you should accordingly set their properties:

   1. CLIENT_ID + CLIENT_SECRET + TENANT
   2. USE_MANAGED_IDENTITY_AUTH + CLIENT_ID + RESOURCE_ID